The Cry of the Owl (1987 film): Cast

+Production

+The film was shot in the spa town of Vichy.

 Release

 The film premiered on October 28, 1987 in France.
 It was featured at the Toronto International Film Festival on September 9, 1987.
 It made its US premiere on October 16, 1991 in New York City.
 Although released on VHS in many countries, the American DVD is the only available digital release for the home media market at present (2011).

 Reception

 The Los Angeles Times called it "top-drawer Chabrol", and "a gratifying entertainment of leisurely elegance--and delicious nastiness."
 IndieWire said it was "classic Chabrol: slow, deliberate, gorgeously scored", and added: "there are shades of Fritz Lang here, as well as Chabrol’s late-’60s efforts."
 TV Guide remarked that "Chabrol seems just plain too jovially bourgeois to whip himself up to the state of moral implacability that characterizes Hitchcock's utter control of the medium.
 But, in its own way, The Cry of the Owl is just as unforgettable."